trevorthornton/archivesspace-api-utility/README.md

 ## Configuration

-This gem requires an instance of ArchivesSpace to be running on an accessible server, specified in the configuration:
+This gem requires an instance of ArchivesSpace to be running on an accessible server.
+To tell your Rails app where that is, create a file called `archivesspace_config.rb` in `/config/initializers` and put this in it:

 ```
+# Be sure to restart your server when you modify this file.

 ArchivesSpaceApiUtility.configure do |config|
   config.host = 'localhost'
   config.port = 8089